-According to the Global Fashion Agenda—an organisation supported by the likes of Nike, H&M, Kering and ASOS whose mission is centred on making sustainability more fashionable—across the next decade the fashion industry’s carbon footprint will increase to 2,791 million tonnes and it looks set to create something like 148 million tonnes of waste.
+According to the Global Fashion Agenda—a sustainability forum supported by the likes of Nike, H&M, Kering, and ASOS—across the next decade the fashion industry’s carbon footprint will increase to 2,791 million tonnes and it looks set to create something like 148 million tonnes of waste.

-These staggering figures exist in spite of the efforts of young designers, brands and retailers working hard to reverse fashion’s excessive nature.
-Established brands that haven’t thought sustainably before are implementing deep changes, while new brands, initiatives and store sections are advocating, producing and promoting innovative style that has a whole lot less impact on the environment and support community for the better in some meaningful way.
-Think consignment and resale concepts, the rise of archival fashion and charity-led collections, innovation like adidas Futurecraft Loop closed-loop recyclable sneakers, global summits championing a circular economy and sustainability editors appointed at major fashion magazines—it’s all happening in 2019.
+But it's not all bad news.
+These days, established brands that haven’t thought sustainably before are implementing deep changes, while new brands, initiatives, and store sections are advocating, producing and promoting sustainable style that's good for the planet and good for people.
+Think consignment and resale concepts, the rise of archival fashion and charity-led collections, eco sneakers, and global summits championing a circular economy—it’s all happening.

 However, a sustainable future relies on a collective effort, and this couldn’t be more spot-on when it comes to fashion.
-The real power to reduce that hefty carbon footprint, insane amount of waste, water use and irreversible environmental damage lies with the consumer: we have the power to choose what we buy as well as how much we buy.
+The real power to reduce that hefty carbon footprint, the insane amount of waste, water use, and irreversible environmental damage lies with the consumer: the style choices you make can really make a difference, and we have the power to choose what we buy and how much we buy.

 Pangaia has a super long list of environmentally-friendly, technology-forward qualities to rave about.
 The Moscow, NYC and London-based initiative launched in late 2018 at ComplexCon and currently features wardrobe essentials like tees, hoodies and track pants.
 Everything is made from bio-based and post-consumer-based materials and plastic bottles— for example, t-shirts are made from harvested seaweed from waters surrounding Iceland, and that seaweed is only harvested every four years to allow for full replenishment in between.
 Pangaia also uses vegan-friendly flower down over regular goose down, which is made from natural dried flowers.